nick-lehmann/SnakeCharmerGuide/games/README.md

 ```

 BONUS:

 - Let the user choose the range of numbers the secret number can be chosen from.
 - Print the total time of the game.
 Look for a fitting module in the [standard library](https://docs.python.org/3/library/).
 - Validate that the user has not entered a number twice.

 Hint regarding the standard library:

 - Use the [random](https://docs.python.org/3/library/random.html) package from the standard library.
 - Use the [time](https://docs.python.org/3/library/time.html) package for measuring the time. [datetime](https://docs.python.org/3/library/datetime.html) is also possible, but slightly more complex.

+### 🚗 Drive

+You want to check for an age before driving.
+To do so we will implement a function `drive` that raises different exceptions we then need to handle.

+1. Create a function `drive` that accepts a parameter `age`.
+It should print something like "Brum brum".
+2. Create an input to ask the user how old they are and pass it to the `drive` function.
+3. Inside of `drive`, try to convert `age` to an integer (number).
+If not, ask again for the age.
+4. Inside of `drive`, only allow people between 15 and 80 to drive.
+Otherwise raise a new custom `AgeError` exception (you need to define/create it).
+The program should then say that they are not allowed to drive and exit.

 ### 🔐 Password Generator